 - Place the vegetables in a single layer around the roast, turning over to coat with the oil.
 Sprinkle with salt and freshly cracked pepper.

-- Remove foil and string.
+- Remove foil and string before serving.
 Cut lamb between ribs into chops and serve.

 - ¼ cup white wine